top of page

 WRAPPING THINGS UP

-We always recommend that every Medicare Beneficiary works with an Licensed, Independent Medicare Broker.
-It costs you nothing, but can save your the most time, and Brokers inherently no more that you will learn, they do this for a living.
+We always recommend that every Medicare Beneficiary work with a Licensed, Independent Medicare Broker.
+It costs you nothing but can save you the most time, and Brokers inherently know more than you will learn; they do this for a living.
 They have access to more plans, and choice does equate to value.
-As an example, you might think you are just going to get a Humana Medicare Advantage plan, fine, your choice, but if you call Humana, they can only recommend Humana plans, they cannot recommend any other companies plans.
-And, you may think you are somehow saving money, but you are costing yourself money by not working with a expert.
+As an example, you might think you are just going to get a Humana Medicare Advantage plan, fine, your choice, but if you call Humana, they can only recommend Humana plans; they cannot recommend any other company's plans.
+You may think you are saving money, but you are actually costing yourself by not working with an expert.

 If you are considering enrolling in a Medicare Advantage plan but are hesitant, we are here to help you make an informed decision.
 The key to obtaining the best coverage for you is researching plans in your area and becoming educated on your options.

-Whether you feel a Medicare Advantage plan is right for you or wish to explore Medicare Supplement plans, our we are available online, by telephone, email or text.
-OUr only goal is to provide a service and to do our level best to ensure that each of our clients find the right plan, that meets their needs and the needs of their families.
-There is no such thing as a one size fits all plan when it comes to Medicare.
-But, with over 40 carriers, we know we can offer you more choices from more companies, than any other agent or broker.
-It's another reason why be say that we treat clients like friends and we always treat friends like they are a member of our family.
+Whether you believe a Medicare Advantage plan is right for you or wish to explore Medicare Supplement plans, we are available online, by telephone, email, or text.
+Our only goal is to provide a service and to do our level best to ensure that each of our clients finds the right plan that meets their needs and those of their families.
+There is no one-size-fits-all plan for Medicare.
+However, with over 40 carriers, we know we can offer you more choices from more companies than any other agent or broker.
+It's another reason why we say that we treat clients like friends, and we always treat friends as members of our family.